merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/project/docs/nitro-themes.md

 # Nitro Themes

-Nitro offers extensive configuration possibilities and features for the development of different themes/skins (or whatever you would name them).
+Nitro offers configuration possibilities and features for the development of different themes/skins (or whatever you would name them).

 ## Usage